3-INTERCONNECTED PROGRAMS WITH 3-FOLDED GOALS

 DCTS services were created to accomplish the goals outlined in our mission and vision statements.
 Utilizing our core values, the staff and volunteers work tirelessly and diligently with our clients and external agencies to determine the most effective strategies for positive outcomes.

-It is the policy of DCTS to govern the agency in which discrimination on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression or age Is an unacceptable practice in our agency.
+The policy of DCTS is to govern within the agency which discrimination on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression or an individuals age are unacceptable practices at any time.

 Case management services are a collaborative process of assessment, planning, facilitation, care coordination, evaluation, and advocacy for options and services to meet individual’s overall needs through communication and available resources to promote quality, cost-effective outcomes.
 We will assist with identifying appropriate providers throughout the continuum of services while ensuring that existing resources are being used in a timely and cost-efficacious manner to obtain optimum value for both the client and the agency